workkkfor2012/gemini-coder/README.md

 Get code at cursor position from state-of-the-art reasoning models.

-✅ Includes selected context<br />
+✅ Includes selected context \
 ✅ Designed for on-demand use

 ### Edit Context

 Create and modify files in context based on natural language instructions.

-✅ Multi-file updates in a single API call<br />
+✅ Multi-file updates in a single API call \
 ✅ Efficient in output tokens—requests diffs

 ### Intelligent Update

 Update files based on code blocks in truncated edit format and fix malformed diffs.

-✅ Regenerates whole files in concurrent API calls<br />
+✅ Regenerates whole files in concurrent API calls \
 ✅ Smaller models like Gemini Flash are sufficient

 ### Commit Messages

 Generate meaningful commit messages precisely adhering to your preferred style.

-✅ Includes affected files in full<br />
+✅ Includes affected files in full \
 ✅ Customizable instructions

 <hr />